Guide to Ravinia on the cheap. Ravinia is a lovely venue to attend an outdoor concert.

 If you don’t want to schlep your own seating and get there three hours early you can buy reserved seats in Ravinia’s 3,400-seat open-air, covered Pavilion.
 Seating begins a half-hour before the concert start time (or before the opening act).
 Food and drink are not permitted inside the Pavilion.
 You can bring a picnic and dine on the lawn before the show but have to leave your gear outside the pavilion unsupervised along its perimeter.

-There are five kids performances between June 13 and August 23.
-Ticket prices are $5 lawn and $10-15 Pavilion.
-Four performances are on either Saturday or Sunday.
-Golden Dragon Acrobats from China is on a Thursday evening.
+There are select kids performances between July 11 and August 7, 2021.
+Ticket prices are $10 lawn and $20 Pavilion.
 Schedule at a glance search for “kids”.

 Terrace seating is available in the dining pavilion.
-Seating starts five minutes prior to concert time.
-Terrace seating will be available either on the second-story terrace of the Park View restaurant or the first-story patio of the Mirabelle restaurant, depending on availability.
+You cannot see the stage from the terrace seating area.
+Seating starts five minutes prior to concert start time.
 The location of your reservation will be printed on your ticket and you must present your ticket to gain access to the terrace.
-Ticket price includes $40 redeemable towards the cost of your food and beverage.
-If your meal costs more you have to pay the difference.
-Tip is not included.
-The stage is not visible from either terrace seating areas.
+Ticket price is $90 per person, which includes $40 redeemable towards the cost of your food and beverage (gratuity not included).
+Additional purchases may be made.

-Metra from Ogilvie Transportation Center is $6 each way and on weekends a round trip pass for $8.
+From Ogilvie Transportation Center Union Pacific North Line is $6.75 each way and on weekends a round trip pass for $10.
 Metra stops close to the Ravinia gate.

 Ravinia is North America’s oldest music festival presenting over 140 different events throughout the summer.
 As a nonprofit organization, community outreach and music education initiatives are Ravinia’s mission.
 Over 75,000 people are served through Ravinia’s Reach*Teach*Play programs each year, ensuring that great music remains accessible to all.